manuhabitela/drawingboard.js/README.md

 localStorage support is provided: your last drawing is restored when you come back on the website.

+You can set a background image at initialization, or let the user drop one on the canvas.

 ## Requirements and Installation

 [Check the source of the demo page to see how to integrate the drawingboard in practice](http://manu.habite.la/drawingboard/example/)